vuejs/vitepress/docs/guide/theme-introduction.md

 ### Layout Slots

 The default theme's `<Layout/>` component has a few slots that can be used to inject content at certain locations of the page.
-Here's an example of injecting a component into the top of the sidebar:
+Here's an example of injecting a component into the before outline:

 ```js
 // .vitepress/theme/index.js